-We politely offer that Eclipse watchers looking for mobility as weather conditions shift, may wish to base from a more connected, less remote location accordingly.
+With a welcoming spirit of excitement and sharing in this celestial celebration, we politely offer that Eclipse watchers and especially chasers looking for mobility as weather conditions shift, may wish to consider basing from a more connected, less remote location accordingly.

 Jackson, Wyoming and surrounding areas offer every accommodation type for travelers and tourists.
 As a top Wyoming industry, providing safe, effective and friendly tourism accommodations is essential.
 At this time, there is little to no lodging available in the area.